You know us; we’re always encouraging people to be frugal. It’s our...

 Most creditors are happy to cooperate once they know you’re getting debt advice, and bar the odd automated letter they’ll usually leave you be while you make reduced payments.

 However, some creditors will use various techniques to try and get you to pay more money.
-Some of these you might be concerned by, or even scared of.
+Some of these you might be concerned by, or even scared of, especially when you don’t know how to deal with debt collectors or even what your creditors can and can’t do about your debt.
 In this article we want to dispel the myths and explain that creditor action actually isn’t as scary as it sometimes sounds.

 When we talk about these secrets we’re talking about consumer credit debt, such as credit cards, unsecured loans and catalogues.
 We‘re not talking about secured debt or debts to HMRC or unpaid fines or council tax.

-The debt collection process might feel intimidating.
-However, many of the letters and calls you receive are just part of the standard process businesses go through to recover debts.
+The debt collection process might feel intimidating, but many of the letters and calls you receive are just part of the standard process businesses go through to recover debts.
 And they have to abide by rules.

 If you’re with StepChange Debt Charity you’ll find that we can support and help you through this.
 Your creditors will also find that once you’ve spoken to us and put a budget together you’ll have a realistic plan in place to repay or address your debt problem.